Roth IRA vs Traditional IRA: Which is Right for You?

 The tax vacation ends when you start withdrawing money (aka “taking distributions”) from the account.
 At that point the IRS comes back into your life to collect what you avoided paying when you funded your account.
 Distributions from a traditional IRA are taxed as income at whatever tax bracket rate you’re in when you tap the account.

 A Roth IRA provides tax-free withdrawals in retirement, but contributions to the account are not deductible.
 When you choose a Roth IRA you forgo the upfront tax break offered in a traditional IRA.
 The IRS takes its cut off the top before you contribute money to the account.
 (Technically, you’re contributing post-tax dollars versus pre-tax dollars in a traditional IRA.)
 So, if you make $75,000 and contribute $7,000 to a Roth IRA in 2024, your taxable income won’t drop.
-However, that concludes your business with the IRS forever (on this matter, at least).
+Because you settled your tax bill upfront, you will owe no income taxes on your Roth IRA withdrawals in retirement.

-Roth vs. traditional IRA recap: The biggest difference between Roth and traditional IRAs is how the IRS treats your dollars before they go in and when they come out.
+Key takeaway: The biggest difference between Roth and traditional IRAs is how the IRS treats your dollars before they go in and when they come out.

 - Wanna get the tax business out of the way now so you can enjoy tax-free withdrawals?
 Choose a Roth IRA.